 The city will continue to collaborate with our local community housing and human service providers, business leaders, residents, and the development community to identify areas of need in the community.
-Community Investment Division staff will make a concerted effort to enhance coordination efforts through PY2023 with local funders and other nonprofit organizations to try and address underserved needs.
+Community Development staff will make a concerted effort to enhance coordination efforts through PY2024 with local funders and other nonprofit organizations to try and address underserved needs.
 The actions that are currently scheduled as part of this Action Plan include:

-- Assistance with construction costs for the development of affordable housing due to the increase in supply costs and labor shortages. - Development of new affordable housing that will support low-income families through the HOME program. - Support of tenant based rental assistance through the HOME-ARPA program. - Coordination with the Kalamazoo County Continuum of Care related to supportive housing for persons experiencing homelessness and other special needs. - Direct support for seniors who wish to age in place through CDBG funding.
+- Assistance with construction costs for the development of affordable housing due to the increase in supply costs and labor shortages. - Development of new affordable housing that will support low-income families with HOME funding. - Support of tenant based rental assistance through the HOME-ARPA program. - Coordination with the Kalamazoo County Continuum of Care related to supportive housing. - Direct support for seniors who wish to age in place through CDBG funding. - Legal support for low-income families that have housing concerns.